norcams/docs-enduser/docs/dedicated.rst

 .. _Shared HPC: shpc.html

 ..
 IMPORTANT:: **Only available in OSL**
-   The dedicated compute service is only available in the OSL region.
+   The Dedicated Instances service is only available in the OSL region.

 This document describes the **Dedicated Instances** service offering in NREC.
 This service differs from the general compute service in one key